Lecture 13: Monoids

 The following examples exhibit the same functionality as calling

-the all id
+the all id and any id functions from the

 > getAll . mconcat . map All $ []